Chiral Ising Gross-Neveu criticality of a single Dirac cone: A quantum Monte Carlo study

-Recently, the adiabatic QMC method~\citep{vaezi2020amelioration} has been introduced to exponentially enhance the average sign without compromising the accuracy of the method.
-As a future direction, it would be interesting to apply this algorithm to our model Hamiltonian and study the robustness of our results at considerably lower temperatures.
-Additionally, we restricted our study in this work to the $N=2$ Ising GN universality class.
-Replacing complex fermions with real (Majorana) fermions in our model and introducing nearest-neighbor quartic interactions will give rise to an Ising GN universality class with half as many fermionic degrees of freedom, the $N=1$ chiral Ising GN universality class.
-This can be taken as an effective model of interacting Majorana surface states in the 3D topological superfluid $^3$He-B~\cite{mizushima2012,park2015}.
+As a future direction, it would be interesting to apply the recently proposed adiabatic QMC algorithm~\citep{vaezi2020amelioration} to our model Hamiltonian and study the robustness of our results at considerably lower temperatures.
+Additionally, our study can be extended to other values of $N$, in particular the $N=1$ chiral Ising GN universality class which can be taken as an effective model of interacting Majorana surface states in the 3D topological superfluid $^3$He-B~\cite{mizushima2012,park2015}.
 Previous works on this universality class using the conformal bootstrap~\citep{Iliesiu2018,iliesiu2016}, fRG~\citep{PhysRevD.91.125003,Gies2017}, and perturbative RG~\citep{sonoda2011,grover2014,fei2016,PhysRevB.96.165133,PhysRevB.98.125109,PhysRevD.96.096010} have proposed that $\mathcal{N}=1$ spacetime supersymmetry emerges at the (2+1)D QCP.
 A numerical verification of this prediction would be of high value.

 {\it Acknowledgments.}--- A.V. acknowledges useful discussions with Christian Mendl.
 S.M.T. and A.V. were supported by Iran Science Elites Federation (ISEF).
 J.M. was supported by NSERC Discovery Grants \#RGPIN-2020-06999 and \#RGPAS-2020-00064; the Canada Research Chair (CRC) Program; CIFAR; the Government of Alberta's Major Innovation Fund (MIF); the University of Alberta; the Tri-Agency New Frontiers in Research Fund (NFRF, Exploration Stream) and the Pacific Institute for the Mathematical Sciences (PIMS) Collaborative Research Group program.
 This research was enabled in part by support provided by Calcul Qu\'ebec (www.calculquebec.ca), Compute Ontario (www.computeontario.ca), WestGrid (www.westgrid.ca), and Compute Canada (www.computecanada.ca).